 Continuation of studies according to the transfer criteriatop

-Access to Year 2 or Year 3 of the study programme of Bioinformatics on the basis of the Criteria for Transferring between Study Programmes is granted to students of a related first-cycle study programme or a pre-reform undergraduate study programme (adopted prior to 11 June 2004), provided that the following conditions have been met:
+Access to year 2 or year 3 of the study programme of Bioinformatics on the basis of the Criteria for Transferring between Study Programmes is granted to candidates of a related first-cycle study programme or a pre-Bologna reform undergraduate study programme, provided that the following conditions have been met:

-the student fulfils the requirements for admission to the study programme of Bioinformatics;
+the candidate fulfils the requirements for admission to the study programme of Bioinformatics

-completion of the first study programme which the student is transferring from ensures the acquisition of comparable competencies as those envisaged by the study programme of Bioinformatics; and
+the completion of the initial study programme which the candidate is transferring from ensures the acquisition of comparable competencies as those envisaged by the study programme of Bioinformatics

-Individual applications for transfer shall be considered by the relevant committee of UP FAMNIT.
-Apart from comparability between both fields of study, the committee shall also consider comparability between the study programmes, in accordance with the Criteria for Transferring between Study Programmes.
+Individual applications for transfer shall be considered by the relevant UP FAMNIT committee.
+Apart from comparability between both fields of study, the committee shall also consider the comparability between the study programmes, in accordance with the Criteria for Transferring between Study Programmes.